 Copyright: Image by StockUnlimited

 Many ancient cultures, including the Egyptians and the Indians, revered the sun as God.
 And in turn, these cultures also respected the circle, which represented the sun!
 In fact, the sun provided inspiration that gave birth to the mandala in India, and we will talk about mandalas in another post.
-For now, let us look at the relationship between the sun and the circle
+For now, let us look at the relationship between the sun and the circle.

 The Egyptians worshipped Ra, the Sun God who is often showed balancing the sun on his head.
 Over the sun, there is typically a serpent.
 The picture below shows Ra carved in the tomb of Ramses IV, found in the Valley of the Kings.

-Creative Commons: Creative Commons: Image by Riccardov
+Creative Commons: Image by Riccardov

 In India, the Sun God was rarely shown as a circle—rather he was shown in a human form.
 Yet, there were always circles in many forms wherever the Sun God was worshipped.
 In the Sun Temple at Konark, Odisha, the temple itself was built as a large chariot with 12 pairs (24) of wheels.
 Of course, the wheel is again a circle.

-Creative Commons: Creative Commons: Image by Kiranraj120
+Creative Commons: Image by Kiranraj120

 In future posts of this series, we will look at other cultural and design aspects that represent and refer to the circle shape.